 The site is composed of three separate islands and a large number of islets and small skerries.
 Sea areas in a distance of 300 m from all islands and skerries at lowest tide are enclosed in the site.

 2.2.2 - General location

-a) In which large administrative region does the site lie?
+a) In which large administrative region does Svalbard the site lie? b) What is the nearest town or population Longyearbyen centre?